-Law School The Law School is a graduate school of the state-supported College of William & Mary, offering a three-year J.D. degree program of full-time study, a Master of Laws (LL.M.) in the American Legal System, and the joint degrees of Law and Master of Business Administration, Law and Master of Public Policy, and Law and Master of Arts in American Studies.
+Law School The Law School is a graduate school of William & Mary, offering a three-year J.D. degree program of full-time study, a Master of Laws (LL.M.) in the American Legal System, and the joint degrees of Law and Master of Business Administration, Law and Master of Public Policy, and Law and Master of Arts in American Studies.

-The Lemon Project Two William & Mary faculty members will lead the multiyear effort to better understand the role of race in the College's history, including its connections to slavery.
+The Lemon Project Two William & Mary faculty members lead the multiyear effort to better understand the role of race in the university's history, including its connections to slavery.

-Librarians Assembly The Librarians Assembly promotes the interests and participation of its members in the affairs of libraries, the university and the profession at large.
+Libraries Professionals Assembly The W&M Libraries Professionals Assembly promotes the interests and participation of its members in the affairs of libraries, the university and the profession at large.

 Licensing & Trademarks The William & Mary Licensing Office, in partnership with Collegiate Licensing Company (CLC), operates to promote and protect the marks of the university.